 a.
 Sections 1 through 3 and 6 are required information for all applicants.

 c.
-Sections 7 through 12 are required depending on the type of permit being applied for.
+Sections 5 and 7 through 12 are required depending on the type of permit being applied for.

 2. Applications can be submitted either hard copy or digitally.